huri000/SwiftEntryKit/README.md

 ***EKAttributes*** - is the entry's descriptor.
 Each time an entry is displayed, an EKAttributes object is used to describe the entry's presentation, position inside the screen, the display duration, it's frame constraints (if needed), it's styling (corners, border and shadow), the user interaction events, the animations and more.

-Below the attributes that can be set:
+Below are most of attributes that can be modified:

 **Window Level** - The entry's window level